• Skip to main content

 You will also need a cockroach arena.
 To make one, get two large pieces of poster board.
 Cut one piece in half, longways.
 Staple the edges together to make a circle.
 Place it on top of the other piece of poster board.

-Cockroach Groomingdrawing-of-2-cockroaches-from-Mona-Kerby-book
+Cockroach Grooming

 To get the cockroach to clean or groom itself, smear a light coat of honey and water on its body, legs, and antennae.
 Now watch the cockroach.
 Write down the steps of a cockroach bath.
 What part of the body does the cockroach groom first?